Zoning: Accessory Dwelling Units

 Q#10.)
 Do I need to provide an off-street parking space?

-Also consider that each Single Family Home [the existing structure] is required by Zoning to itself have two off-street parking spaces.
+Remember that a Single Unit Primary Structure [aka: a house] is required by Zoning to itself have two off-street parking spaces.
 Many lots in the city, particularly in traditional neighborhoods, have zero existing off-street parking spaces.
-Now that you are adding an ADU to the lot - a significant change - this deficiency may be called into question.
+Now that you are adding an ADU to the lot - a significant change - this deficiency can be called into question [but likely will not].
 Fortunately these requirements for the existing structure are potentially waivable.
-If your lot has technically inadequate parking be sure to emphasize that you are creating a net increase in parking.
-If you are replacing a "garage" which is currently not suitable for parking due to size or low door height, as is the case with many old carriage house garages, be certain to point that out so that it is not counted against you in how the initial amount of parking is calculated.
+If you are replacing a "garage" which is currently not suitable for parking due to size or low door height, as is the case with many old carriage house garages, be certain to point that out so that it is not counted against you in how the initial amount of parking is considered..

 Q#11.)
 How may an ADU in an Accessory Structure attach to city water & sewer.